 From the first year of her presidency, Bergeron has supported the development of the curriculum at Connecticut College through a bold new venture in integrative education.
 The resulting vision, called Connections, requires all students to make deeper linkages between the work they do in courses, in jobs, and in their lives both on campus and in the world, in order to prepare them for leadership in an era of change: liberal arts for the connected world.

-Before coming to Connecticut College, Bergeron served as Brown University’s dean of the college, the chief academic officer for undergraduate education.
-Trained as a music historian, she has held academic appointments at University of North Carolina at Chapel Hill, Tufts University, University of California at Berkeley, and Brown.
-She is a Phi Beta Kappa graduate of Wesleyan University, and earned master’s and doctoral degrees in music history from Cornell University.
-She is the author and editor of numerous scholarly articles and books, including two prize-winning monographs, Decadent Enchantments (1998), and Voice Lessons (2010).
+Before coming to Connecticut College, Bergeron was dean of the college at Brown University.
+She has held academic appointments at University of North Carolina at Chapel Hill, Tufts University, University of California at Berkeley, and Brown.
+A Phi Beta Kappa graduate of Wesleyan University, Bergeron earned master’s and doctoral degrees in music history from Cornell University, and is the author and editor of numerous scholarly articles and books, including two prize-winning monographs on French music and culture.

-She is currently a member of the Editorial Advisory Board of "Liberal Education," the flagship journal of the Association of American Colleges and Universities, a member of the board of directors of the Eastern Connecticut Symphony Orchestra, and a member of the Connecticut Conference of Independent Colleges (CCIC) Executive Committee.
+She serves on the Editorial Advisory Board of "Liberal Education," the flagship journal of the Association of American Colleges and Universities, as well as on the board of the Eastern Connecticut Symphony Orchestra and on the executive committee of the Connecticut Conference of Independent Colleges.